Philippa of England: Marriage

 Philippa left England from Lynn in August 1406 with an entourage of male and female English nobles and arrived in Helsingborg in September, where she was greeted by Eric and Queen Margaret.
-The wedding between Philippa and Eric of Pomerania took place on 26 October 1406 in Lund Cathedral.
+The wedding between Philippa and Erik of Pomerania took place on 26 October 1406 in Lund Cathedral.
 Philippa was the first documented princess in history to wear a white wedding dress during a royal wedding ceremony: she wore a tunic with a cloak in white silk bordered with grey squirrel and ermine.
 The wedding ceremony was followed by her coronation.
 The festivities lasted until November, during which several men were knighted and Philippa's dowry was officially received by the court chamberlain and clerics from the three kingdoms.
 Philippa was in turn granted dower lands in all three kingdoms: Närke and Örebro in Sweden, Fyn with Odense and Nasbyhoved in Denmark, and Romerike in Norway.